Don't throw away your day-old croissants! Let me show you how to turn them into French bakery almond croissants - the ultimate baking glow-up.

 - Butter - Salted or unsalted butter, according to preference.
 Make sure it is room temperature.

-- Sugar - White sugar will be used in both the frangipane and to make the sugar syrup for soaking the croissants.
+- White Sugar - Granulated sugar (caster sugar) will be used in both the frangipane and to make the sugar syrup for soaking the croissants.

 - Vanilla - Vanilla extract or vanilla bean paste.